MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 The likelihood of an error in a disk bit or sector, or even the failure of an entire disk, is a very small number with many zeroes before the first significant digit.
 We choose to invert the error rate into a function of lifetime of that bit (or sector containing many bits).
 Thus a probability of a bit failing in a year of 10E-15 becomes a mean lifetime of 100E12 years.
 Expressed that way, the figure seems excessively optimistic.
 (The age of the universe is currently estimated to be 14E9 years.)
 Data on such a disk would be effectively immortal, and that does not correlate with experience.

 We agree with Rosenthal (2010) and others that such estimates are merely marketing projections that are not based on empirical data.
 Using simulations to investigate such nearly immortal disks would be expensive and fruitless.
-If there are no errors, then no protective strategy is needed.
+If there are no errors at all, then no protective strategy is needed.
 However, the statement "no errors" does not correlate well with practical experience.

+#### Lifetime Easier to Understand Than Error Rate

 The inverse of error rate is usually expressed in terms of MTBF or MTTF, and, initially, we expressed all parameters as mean exponential lifetime.
 But MTBF and MTTF are hard even for most experts to grasp, and uninformative or misleading for non-experts.

+#### Be Skeptical of MTBF

 The disk manufacturing industry tends to express the device lifetime as MTBF or MTTF.
 This is an expected (mean) exponential lifetime for the device, but that does not give much information about the lifetime of data in individual files, blocks, or bits on the disk.
 There are several layers of error detection and correction in storage systems that tend to mask small errors in disk data and obscure the relationship between small data errors and drive failures.